 Now, 42, nearly 43, years old, I can finally enjoy food without any negative aspects whatsoever.
 What a joy!
 What a revelation!!

 Food is now my joy and a huge positive part of my life, I even write a food blog now!!
 So what changed?
 I think it has been an amalgamation of experiences, the main ones being discovering yoga, and losing my best friend.

 Yoga has been a revelation, I thought it was just slow exercise!!
 I had no idea at all about the teachings of yoga and that it would exercise and fix my mind.
 Through breathing mindfully and listening to the wonderful teachers at Whitespace yoga studio in Stony Stratford, I silenced the negative, self attacking voices in my head, and learnt to be kind to myself and found a wonderful peace in my life.

 During this time, my best friend died from a vicious, rare, very fast acting cancer.
 I could not live through that, watching her suffer and then die, without it having a long term effect.
 It brought great perspective and literally defined how I now live my life, every day.

 I don’t drink alcohol or coffee or black tea or fruit juices; I only drink green tea or water.
 I am vegetarian.
 I don’t eat chocolate, cakes, biscuits, crisps, sweets or any kind of processed or junk food; I don’t eat anything with sugar in, unless it’s natural sugars, as in fruit.
-I don’t eat pasta or rice or bread; I do eat grains such as quinoa and oats and freekeh.
+I don’t eat pasta or rice; I only eat homemade healthy sourdough bread; I do eat grains such as quinoa and oats and freekeh.
 I eat LOADS of salad and vegetables, and nuts and seeds and lots of tahini and olive oil.
 This is how I eat because I love it, not for any moral reasons, not to follow any plan or regime, this is me, this is what I love.

 I eat for my health.
 I eat for my happiness.